openwanderer/server/README.md

 - a very basic "Hello World" example;
 - a basic example allowing sequence navigation, moving to a given latitude and longitude, and panorama upload;
-- a full example with a range of functionality; the "official OpenWanderer demo app"
+- a full example with a range of functionality; the "official OpenWanderer demo app".
+This now includes an installable **Docker image** of the server plus example app, for easy server installation, thanks to @MikiDi.

 Please see the docs for each example for more details.